 More information on the Graduate Management Admissions Test (GMAT)

-There are 125 schools in this country that offer a M.D. degree, and 19 that offer a D.O. degree.
+There are 151 schools in the United States that offer a M.D. degree, and 34 that offer a D.O. degree.
+Each year over 50,000 students apply for admission into these schools.
 This suggests that competition is tough.
-Each year over 50,000 students apply for admission into these schools.
-So if that isn’t enough competition for you consider the test that is used for admission is only offered two times a year!
-With that being said there are certain advantages that being prepared can give you to help push you to the top of the list.
+With that being said there are certain advantages that can give you to help push you to the top of the list.
 Building an advising relationship with the Pre-Professional Health Studies office beginning in your freshman year is your first step toward becoming a competitive applicant.

 Medical schools all look at applicants differently; they put different weight on different aspects according to what the admissions panel sees as being most needed.
 Some characteristics are identified below.